omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 - Develop special weekend promotions to leverage Saturday and Sunday engagement patterns.

 Analyse Event Types: Identify if certain activities peak at different times than others.

+### User Interactions on Items Availability Analysis:
+- Prioritise displaying available items in search results and recommendations.
+- Consider removing or deprioritising unavailable items from user-facing interfaces.
+- For unavailable items, provide clear messaging about restock dates or alternatives for user communication.
+- Implement notification systems for when unavailable items become available again.